 Your relationship with yourself sets the tone of every other relationship you have

 How well do you know yourself?
 The concept of self-awareness is about knowing yourself and understanding your emotions

-Not many of us like to talk about our feelings, or even think about them.
+Few of us like to talk about our feelings, or even think about them.
 On the other hand, many of us think our feelings are obvious.
 It is easy to say, “I am so pissed at you right now”, but getting to self-awareness is understanding the feelings behind that feeling.
 Why are you angry at this person?
 Why is it that their words and actions make you feel the way you feel right now?

-Psychologist John Mayer defined self-awareness is being aware of your moods and the thoughts about your mood.
+Psychologist John Mayer defined self-awareness as being aware of your moods and the thoughts about your mood.
 For example, when you are in a bad mood, recognizing that I feel very low, why am I feeling this way?
 I shouldn’t be feeling this way.
 What can I do to cheer myself up? –this is exploring your feelings and becoming more self-aware.

 This essence of self-understanding and taking control of the feeling you are having is self-awareness.
-I really liked Mark Manson’s article on self-awareness which explains levels of self awareness.
+I really liked Mark Manson’s article on self-awareness which explains levels of self-awareness.
 Check it out.

-Self-awareness also translates to knowing where you are now, and knowing what you want to do and where you want to be.
-Being self-aware means that you have a realization and understanding of your personality, your strengths, weaknesses, your thoughts and beliefs and your motivations as well.
+Self-awareness also translates to knowing where you are now and knowing what you want to do and where you want to be.
+Being self-aware means that you have a realization and understanding of your personality, your strengths, weaknesses, your thoughts and beliefs, and your motivations as well.
 Having self-awareness means that you have the opportunity to change your behavior and beliefs.

 Self-awareness leads to self-acceptance

 When you truly understand the person you are, you learn to accept yourself.
-This means you are more emotionally intelligent in the sense that you are responsible and accountable for your decisions, and do not compare yourself to others you are okay of your current situation, and know what you need to improve and reach where you meant to be.
+This means you are more emotionally intelligent in the sense that you are responsible and accountable for your decisions, and do not compare yourself to others you are okay with your current situation, and know what you need to improve and reach where you are meant to be.

 Self-awareness helps develop emotional maturity

 As we mentioned, self-awareness is about recognizing your emotions as they happen.
 This means that you acknowledge them and know how they are leading you.
 If you start feeling angry, you are able to say to yourself; I am feeling very angry right now, I better walk away from this person before I say something that I might regret later.

 Becoming self-aware means you are genuine with your feelings

 Self-awareness will help you gain the ability to express genuine feelings and interests to others.
 For example, you may be someone who gets hurt or angry and bury your feelings.
 The more you hold onto these feelings, the worse you feel.

 I know some people who have dated and they have not told another person that they love them.
 When asked, you can tell that they love this person, they just cannot tell it to this person because they are uncomfortable with this expression of feeling, or are not genuine with the feeling.

-Self-awareness helps enhance self esteem
+Self-awareness helps enhance self-esteem

 One of the sections in the exercise requires you to describe your physical attributes.
-By noting loudly to myself that I look like this and that, my skin is acne prone and spotty, (fill in other insecurities you may have about yourself) means that you accept yourself as you are, and surely, no one can use this to put you down, not even yourself on your low moment.
+By noting loudly to myself that I look like this and that, my skin is acne-prone and spotty, (fill in other insecurities you may have about yourself) means that you accept yourself as you are, and surely, no one can use this to put you down, not even yourself on your low moment.
 This contributes to self-confidence building which starts with self-acceptance.

 For example, if someone calls you out for being too rigid in decision making, you take time to reflect and accept, maybe I should allow this to be done another way.
-In general, you will become a more accepting person to yourself and to others and therefore live a fuller, well balanced life.
+In general, you will become a more accepting person to yourself and to others and therefore live a fuller, well-balanced life.